 For transportation to take place, four components are essential:

 - Networks.
-A system of linked locations that are used to represent the functional and spatial organization of transportation.
+A system of linked locations that represent the functional and spatial organization of transportation.
 This system indicates which locations are connected and how they are serviced.
 Some locations within a network are more accessible (more connections) than others (fewer connections).